Everything you need to know about hybrid meetings (plus a template!)13 min read

 Make sure you hold some space for silence between agenda items and when you ask for feedback or questions.
 This will give people the opportunity to jump in with their ideas.

 While the silence might be uncomfortable, it actually makes it a lot easier for remote employees to speak up.
 Amanda Lutz, Head of People Operations at Clara explains:

 “Leaving some moments of pause feels particularly uncomfortable online, but it’s even more important to create that space so you can hear from quieter people.
 Don’t shy away from letting things be quiet sometimes.”Amanda Lutz, Clara

 Bonusly’s VP of People Operations, Vicki Yang agrees and recommends waiting 6 seconds:

 “Give adequate space and time for questions, waiting six full seconds when asking if anyone has any other thoughts, comments, questions because it takes about that long to formulate one.”Vicki Yang, Bonusly

 Avoid conference rooms

-Instead, if the entire team isn’t present in person for the meeting, have everyone dial in separately, even if it’s from their offices in the same building.
+If it’s possible, we recommend that if the entire team isn’t present in person for the meeting, have everyone dial in separately— even if it’s from their offices in the same building.
 It may seem strange at first for the in-office employees, but this approach helps everyone feel like they’re on equal ground.